WaifuShork/Common/readme.md

 so stay tuned because it'll be `coming soon™`

 ## Do I Accept PRs?
 Yes and no. If you're **adding** new code entirely, I'll almost guaranteed decline it, because it likely isn't something I'll commonly use since it'll be for you.
 If you're **refactoring** already existing code to be faster, or better in any way, if it passes CI/CD then I'll most certainly merge it.

+## Object Math
+Have you ever wanted to add `(System.Object left) + (System.Object right)`?
+Well I have, so I made the hellish Object Math extension just so you don't have to.
+It supports any boxed type inside of `System.Object` with all the correct return values (it will return `Nullable<System.Object>`), but they'll be operated on properly!
+It supports all arithmetic operators.